CORONAVIRUS (COVID-19) EMERGENCY PLAN FOR BISHOP’S FUNERAL HOME

 As a public establishment we want to inform you that we are taking all necessary precautions to ensure we reduce any potential risk.

 We are monitoring all communications distributed by the New Brunswick Department of Public Health with regard to information on the Coronavirus (Covid-19).
-As of March 19, 2020 there were new restrictions put in place by the New Brunswick government, which must be followed.
-These have been updated as of June 5, 2020 for New Brunswick in the current “yellow” phase of the province.

 - We are still available 24/7 to serve the needs of our community.

 - Due to the COVID19 and for the safety of the public and our staff, we ask that you call ahead to set up appointments.

 - Funeral home staff will be using safety equipment such as masks, gloves and other items when entering all other establishments for funeral related duties to help ensure everyone’s safety.

 - If you have need of immediate assistance, due to the death of a loved one, or urgent matters regarding a loved one under our care please call (506) 458-1885 and we will be there to help you.

 - We will present several options to your family, keeping you safe and still providing a meaningful tribute.

 - Our staff are making environmental cleaning procedures top priority at our funeral home.

 - With the permission of next of kin of the deceased, systems will be put into place to make available Celebration of Life events electronically over the internet.
 This may be beneficial for family members who may not be able to travel to New Brunswick for the service.